maxcheatle/portfolio/content/english/post/pga_tour_analysis/index.md

 ###  Model Definition

-I have used a linear regression model to undertake this study - this offers simplicity and clarity to the average reader withou sacrificing a great deal of model accuracy.
+I have used a linear regression model to undertake this study - this offers simplicity and clarity to the average reader without sacrificing a great deal of model accuracy.

 ![Regression Formula](reg_formula.png)